sonos/torch-to-nnef/docs/tutos/1_getting_started.md

 ```

 If you did skip this steps you can always download manually the cli from the [tract release page](https://github.com/sonos/tract/releases),
-or run `cargo install tract` (which will compile it for you system).
+or run `cargo install tract` (which will compile it for your system).

 This command line is pretty dense so we will only use part of it today.

-Let's first load and dump our model properties:
+Let's first load and dump a profile of our model:

 ```bash title="Dump model properties with tract"
 tract ./vit_b_16.nnef.tgz \